bekah-murphy/activity-tracker/README.md

 each action?
 - Caching can be utilized in future implementations to save the most recent statistics
 - Circuit breakers is also in back of mind for this project
+- It was a stretch goal for the developer of this project to use Elasticsearch for the first time.
+Please make a PR or leave a comment to start a discussion on what improvements may be heplful moving forward.